sxwxs/fileTrans/README.md

 # fileTrans
-A simple script for transferring files over the network with support for continued broken transfers.
+A package for transferring files over the network with support for resuming broken transmissions.